tudelft-iv/view-of-delft-prediction-devkit/docs/installation.md

 # Advanced Installation
 We provide step-by-step instructions to install our devkit.
-These instructions apply to both VOD and nuImages.
+These instructions are based on the [nuscenes-devkit installation instructions](https://github.com/nutonomy/nuscenes-devkit/blob/master/docs/installation.md).
 - [Download](#download)
 - [Install Python](#install-python)
 - [Setup a Conda environment](#setup-a-conda-environment)